Isle of Tiree

 Another curiosity of the island lies between Vaul and Balephetrish.
 This mysterious boulder, known locally as 'the Ringing Stone' because of the metallic sound it makes if you hit it, features over 50 Bronze Age cup marks and probably dates back to the Ice Age.

-The Hebridean Trust also looks after the Skerryvore Lighthouse Museum at the old Signal Tower at Hynish.
+The Hebridean Trust also looks after the Skerryvore Lighthouse Museum where you can also see the old Signal Tower at Hynish.
+Tel: 01879 220 726.

 An Iodhlann houses Tiree's historical archives at Scarinish (tel: 01879 220793).